dpren/dpren.github.io/posts/2018-06-12-d3-react-the-simple-functional-way.md

 Here's the scoop.

 D3 and React were created around the same time in 2011.
-Both projects had the early insight to design a declerative API, inspired by functional programming.
+Both projects had the early insight to design a declarative API, inspired by functional programming.
 This was still a new idea at the time for JavaScript.
 Unlike React, D3 went the route of trying to respect DOM standards and conventions of the time.
 You'll find a very jQuery-esque API based on W3C selector strings.

 Let's see how you'd traditionally build this bar chart with D3: